 The Corby Town youth sides enjoyed a successful weekend in the NERF Cup last weekend, with all three sides progressing to the next...
 Read More »

 The Corby Town Youth Academy will be holding a free open trial on Friday 19th February at 6pm, for players in all age groups from...
 Read More »

 The Corby Town Youth Academy is looking for new coaches to join our team.
 Are you an enthusastic football coach who wants to be challenged...
 Read More »

-The Corby Town FC Youth Academy will be holding open trials on Wednesday 22nd July for players to join up with the squads ahead of...
+The Corby Town FC Youth Academy will be holding open trials tonight for players to join the club’s youth structure.
+The...
 Read More »

 Corby Town Football Club announced a partnership with the Jimmy Kane Trust in November 2014, which benefits the club’s academy and youth teams.